Xavier-Jds/Centrifugal-Ring-Positioner/README.md

 * Components: contains the datasheets of the components of the CRP
 * Papers: contains the master thesis paper of the projet and the related published paper.

-## Design
+## Design and Components

 Except the rod, all the pieces are 3D-printed.
-The CAD files are provided in the folder _CAD_.

-## Components
+Here is the list of the electronic components:

 * Microcontroller: Arduino DUE
 * Motor: Maxon RE25 Precious Metal Brushes CLL 10W